mayconbento/my_first_django_project/README.md

 # Olá, Recruiters!

-- 👋 Hi, I’m @bentoprogramador.
+- 👋 Hi, I’m @mayconbento
-- 👀 I’m interested in Python, Rstudio.
+- 👀 I’m interested in Python, Rstudio , Django.
 - 🌱 I’m currently learning Django.
 - 💞️ I’m looking to collaborate on any data science project.
 - 📫 How to reach me (github).